Kyle Farmer Preview, Player Props: Twins vs. Rangers

 Kyle Farmer At The Plate

-- Farmer is batting .249 with nine doubles, two triples, seven home runs and 16 walks.
+- Farmer is hitting .250 with nine doubles, two triples, eight home runs and 16 walks.

-- Farmer enters this game on a four-game hitting streak.
-During his last games, he's hitting .385 with one homer.

-- Farmer has an RBI in 20 of 86 games this year, with multiple RBI in four of them.
+- Farmer has had an RBI in 21 games this year (23.9%), including four multi-RBI outings (4.5%).
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.